11 Best Places to Sell Used Furniture for Cash (and How to Make the Most Money)

 In the not-too-distant past, the only places to sell used furniture were garage sales, consignment shops, or the local newspaper classifieds.

-With the proliferation of online marketplaces, now there are a variety of ways to unload your used goods.
+With the proliferation of online marketplaces like Craigslist or Facebook Marketplace, there are now a variety of ways to unload your used goods.

 Selling used furniture offers a unique and flexible way to make cash on the side while decluttering your home.
 Some people even turn this into a side hustle, finding underpriced furniture, sprucing it up, and reselling it for a higher price.

-While going through the process of selling furniture may seem like too much of a hassle, don’t be too quick to give up.
-There’s real money to be had, and choosing the right website can make the process easy.
+While going through the process of selling used furniture may seem like too much of a hassle, don’t be too quick to give up.
+There’s real money to be had, and choosing the right website or app can make the process easy.

 There are a number of options, both online and locally, that can help turn your used furniture into cash.
-If you’re thinking about selling used furniture or looking to score some second-hand gems, consider using one of these online marketplaces.
+If you’re wondering how to sell furniture fast or looking to score some second-hand gems, consider using one of these online marketplaces.

-Overview: Bonanza is an alternative to eBay or Amazon.
+Overview: Bonanza is an alternative to Amazon or eBay.
 Furniture is one of the many unique items you can sell on this platform.
 Because it’s integrated with Google, your products will get to your customers faster.

 How to Sell: Selling on Bonanza starts with creating an online storefront.
 Using Bonanza is simpler than setting up your own website.

-Pay and Fees: No listing fees or set up costs with Bonanza.
+Pay and Fees: There are no listing fees or set up costs for selling used furniture with Bonanza.
 However, you’ll pay a commission rate based on the advertising option you select for your items.
 The higher the rates, the more buyer visits you’ll receive from Google Shopping.

 What Else You Should Know: You’ll never pay more than the maximum commission rate you’ve selected at the time of your listing.
 Even if you opt out of the advertising program, sales that you drive to Bonanza through your direct referral link are free (as in, you pay no fees).

-Overview: OfferUp is a simple way to sell used furniture locally.
-It takes fewer than 30 seconds to download the app and open a selling account.
-One of the differentiating factors of this platform from others is that it encourages buyers to offer a counter price.
-Hence the name OfferUp.
+Overview: OfferUp is a simple way to sell furniture locally and can be downloaded instantly.
+One of the differentiating factors of this platform [from others] is that it encourages buyers to offer a counter price; hence the name OfferUp.

 Overview: Chairish is an upscale resale site.
 Think of it as a cross between boho and flea market chic.
-It’s a great place to sell vintage pieces as well as art and outdoor furniture.
+It’s a great place to sell used vintage furniture as well as art and outdoor furniture.

 Pay and Fees: Depending on the sale price, Chairish takes either a 20% commission on sales up to $2,500 or a 3-12% commission for bigger-ticket items.
 Sellers cover shipping for small items while buyers pay for big and bulky stuff that requires white-glove service.
 If the buyer and seller are local, free pickup can be arranged.